StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 which it emits packets, so as to smooth the flow of packets into the network, even though the device’s outgoing first-hop interface might be easily capable of sending at a much higher rate.
+When packet pacing is being used, a temporary backlog can build up at this layer if the source is generating data faster than the pacing rate.

 Whether the source application is constrained by a physical bottleneck on the sending device, or